Debit Card vs Credit Card: Differences Explained

 Difference Between Credit and Debit Cards

 Interest ChargesYou borrow from the issuer.
 Thus, an interest applies if you do not pay the bill by the due date.
-In fact, delaying payments will also attract a late payment fee.Transactions are interest-free, as you use the funds directly from your bank account
+Delaying payments will also attract a late payment fee.Transactions are interest-free, as you use the funds directly from your bank account.

 Credit ScoreYour repayment behaviour and credit card management can improve or damage your credit score.Debit card transactions do not affect your credit score.

-Annual ChargesYou need to pay a renewal fee for your cards.
-Some issuers may waive these charges if you meet the transaction milestones.In the case of this card, you typically pay annual maintenance charges.
+Annual ChargesYou need to pay a renewal fee for most cards.
+Some issuers may waive these charges if you meet the transaction milestones.You typically pay nominal annual maintenance charges.

 Spending LimitYou get a limit based on your credit profile and the issuer’s policy.
 If you need additional funds, you can also request the issuer to increase your limit.Debit cards have a spending limit of up to your account balance.
-To get funds using this card, you need to deposit money into your bank account
+Your account needs to have money for you to use this card.

-Now that you know what is the difference between credit cards and debit cards, ensure that you choose the ideal option.
-If you are leaning towards a credit card, opt for the Fibe Axis Bank Credit Card and enjoy a plethora of benefits.
+Now that you know what the main credit card and debit card difference is, ensure that you choose the ideal option.
+Having both cards in your wallet can help you manage your finances easily.
+Opt for the Fibe Axis Bank Credit Card and enjoy a plethora of benefits.

 FAQs on the Difference Between a Credit Card and a Debit Card